DonnchaC/onionbalance/README.rst

 Requirements
 ~~~~~~~~~~~~

-The system running the OnionBalance management server requires a recent version of Tor (*>= 0.2.7.1-alpha*) and a Python interpreter.
+The system running the OnionBalance management server requires Python and a recent version of Tor (>= 0.2.7.1-alpha).

 Each backend instance only requires a standard version of Tor.